 The reality of the situation is that there is no way to fully stop withdrawal symptoms from happening.
-After years of drug and alcohol abuse, feeling dope sick when getting clean is most likely the driving focus that keeps people from getting help.
-A Better Today highly encourages you to not do this withdraw process alone.
+After years of drug and alcohol abuse, feeling sick when getting clean is most likely the driving focus that keeps people from getting help.
+A Better Today Recovery Services highly encourages you to not do this withdraw process alone.
 The first steps in recovery are the most intimidating.
 Having a strong support staff cheering you on, inspiring you to pull through, and encouraging you to overcome the hardship will start your treatment off on the right foot.

 Depending on the length of the addiction and substances abused, the withdrawal process will vary in intensity.
 Some of the most commonly experienced withdrawal symptoms are vomiting, headaches, sensitive skin, sweating, chills, and shaking.
 A Better Today Recovery Service’s around-the-clock care is how our team monitors patients to make sure that their needs are being met and they are safely withdrawing.
 We have a nurse on the premises at all times to ensure a safe withdrawal.